On the complexity of estimating ground state entanglement and free energy: Introduction

 \paragraph{Techniques.} We make use of two main technical tools, which we encapsulate into two standalone lemmas (\Cref{Lem:EntropyVerification} and \Cref{Lem:ChanneltoHamiltonian}, respectively) for ease of further adoption.
 The first is a $\qqQAM$ protocol for entropy verification, which we use to prove that $\qqQAM$ contains $\HELES$ and $\FEA$.
 This protocol is not new; it appears implicitly in \cite[proof of Lemma 33]{KGN19} and is based on ideas from \cite[Section~5]{BST08}.
-The second tool is a \emph{channel-to-Hamiltonian} construction, which we use to prove that $\HELES$ is $\qqQAM$-hard and to prove that $\LELES$ and $\LEAPS$ are $\QMAt$-hard.
+The second tool is a ``channel-to-Hamiltonian'' construction: Kitaev's circuit-to-Hamiltonian construction applied to the Stinespring representation of a channel with minor modifications.
+We use this to prove that $\HELES$ is $\qqQAM$-hard and to prove that $\LELES$ and $\LEAPS$ are $\QMAt$-hard.
 We now sketch each of these tools.\\

-\emph{Entropy verification.} The workhorse of this protocol is a quantum extractor, i.e. a channel $T$ roughly satisfying $T(\rho)\approx \tilI$ if and only if the min-entropy\footnote{The min-entropy is defined as $H_\infty(\rho) = - \log \|\rho\|_\infty$ and lower bounds the usual Von Neumann entropy.} $H_\infty(\rho)$ is sufficiently large (by $\tilI$ we denote the maximally mixed state).
-We will use the Stinespring dilation unitary $U_T$ of $T$, which satisfies $T(\rho) = \Tr_E\left(U_T (\rho \otimes \ketbrab{0^{2n_A}}_E) U_T^\dagger\right)$.
+\emph{Entropy verification.} The workhorse of this protocol is a quantum extractor, i.e. a channel $T$ roughly satisfying $T(\sigma)\approx \tilI$ if and only if the min-entropy\footnote{The min-entropy is defined as $H_\infty(\sigma) = - \log \|\sigma\|_\infty$ and lower bounds the usual von Neumann entropy.} $H_\infty(\sigma)$ is sufficiently large (by $\tilI$ we denote the maximally mixed state).
+We will use the Stinespring dilation unitary $U_T$ of $T$, which satisfies $T(\sigma) = \Tr_E\left(U_T (\sigma \otimes \ketbrab{0^{2n_A}}_E) U_T^\dagger\right)$.
 To help understand the protocol, one can adopt the view of $\qqQAM$ as QMA with a normalized Choi matrix $\rho_{AB}$ as proof.
 Recall this gave us the key property that $\rho_A=\tilI_A$.
 Note that by unitary freedom of purifications, the prover can prepare any desired purification of the $\tilI_A$ system.

+The entropy verification procedure will be a sequence of actions by the verifier transforming the proof $\rho_{AB}$ into a different state $\sigma_A$ such that \begin{enumerate} \item \emph{Any high entropy state can be achieved:} For any high entropy state $\chi_A$, a cooperating prover can send an appropriate proof $\rho_{AB}$ such that the entropy verification accepts with probability $\ccomp$, in which case the output $\sigma_A$ is close to $\chi_A$. \item \emph{Cheating provers will be caught:} If the prover tries to make the entropy verification procedure output a low entropy state, then the procedure accepts with probability at most $\csound$.
+In other words, if the output state $\sigma_A$ in case of acceptance has low entropy, then the acceptance probability must have been smaller than $\csound$. \end{enumerate} Furthermore, the completeness and soundness parameters satisfy $\ccomp - \csound = \frac{1}{\poly}$.

+The entropy verification procedure thus allows the verifier to be confident that the output state $\sigma$ is high-entropy (in case of acceptance).
+Furthermore, a cooperating prover (who wants to send high entropy states) is not restricted by the procedure.